Moyf/anchor-link-display-text/README.md

 ## Description

-This plugin automatically sets the display text of links to headings of other notes to be the name of the heading instead of showing the link text as it appears.
+This plugin automatically sets the display text of anchor links (links to a heading of another note) to be the name of the heading instead of showing the link text as it appears.
 So, instead of:

 ``` Markdown
 [[Title#Heading]]